 Where do they live?

 Fireflies are distributed mainly in the temperate and tropical regions of the world.
 Many live in marshes, near streams, or in wet, wooded areas.
-Adults are often observed by the edge of forests or in the lawns.
-Fireflies choose to live in these areas because these are where the larvae can find food (slugs and earthworms) and develop.
+Adults are often observed by the edge of forests or in lawns.
+Fireflies choose to live in these areas because these are where the larvae can find food, which can vary from feeding on prey (slugs and earthworms) to plant pollen or nectar, and continue their lifecycle.

 What is their lifecycle?

 A lifecycle is a progression through a series of stages of development.
 Firefly lifecycle consists of egg, larva, pupa and adult stages.
 Metamorphosis is the process by which a firefly molts from one stage to the next.
 The older layer of exoskeleton is often left behind.
 Let’s start the lifecycle with the egg stage which usually lasts about 1 year.
-A few days after mating, a female lays her fertilized eggs on or just below the surface of the ground.
+A few days after mating, which is usually during the summer season which we associate with firefly flashes, a female lays her fertilized eggs on or just below the surface of the ground.
 Usually the female lays the eggs under some leaf litter or debris so to protect them from other predators.
 The eggs hatch 3-4 weeks later.
 The larvae are commonly called glowworms.
 The larvae of most species are specialized predators of other insect larvae, terrestrial snails, slugs, and earthworms.
 Some are so specialized that they have grooved mandibles which deliver digestive fluids directly to their prey.
 After several weeks of feeding, they become pupae, rest for 1 to 2.5 weeks, and emerge as adults.
-Fireflies overwinter during the larval stage.
+Fireflies remain in the larval stage over the winter.
 Some do this by burrowing underground, while others find places on or under the bark of trees.
-They emerge in the spring.
-Adult diet varies.
-Some are predatory, while others feed only on plant pollen or nectar.
+Fireflies then emerge in the spring just in time for the warm months when we are outside enjoying their glow!

 Why do they flash?